|Extended Validation ("green bar")||No||No||No||Yes|

 - Check that the company has given its permission to generate the certificate,

 - Limit the risk of being targeted by a phishing attack.

-Available in a regular and in a business version, a multidomain SSL certificate can prove more cost-effective than multiplying single-address contracts.
-Gandi offers four package sizes to protect respectively:
+Available in Standard and Business versions, a multi domain SSL certificate can prove more cost effective than purchasing and managing multiple single-address certificates.
+Gandi offers four multidomain SSL certificate package sizes to respectively secure: